-While many manufacturers are selling new pickups for electric guitars, the main reason for this is to find a better tone.
+Many manufacturers are selling new pickups for electric guitars.
+The main reason for this is to find a better tone.
 But have you ever wondered, do guitar pickups wear out and then need to be replaced?

 No, guitar pickups do not wear out with normal use.
 Because they do not have moving parts, there is no way for them to break down aside from demagnetization.
 They can be damaged, however, by rust, water, and broken wires